 In 2019, MGA distributed more than 18,800 magazines to our members.

-These Magazines are printed on 100% recyclable paper and the printing inks used within the manufacturing processes are vegetable-based inks and Dynamite Printing is considered a leader in this regard.
+These Magazines printed by Dynamite Printing on 100% recyclable paper using printing inks which are vegetable-based inks.
+Dynamite Printing is considered a leader in this regard.

 To reduce our environmental impact in 2020, we are progressively introducing a few Digital versions of the IR Magazine, to replace the printed version, which will reduce our magazine distribution by 7,500 copies.